typestack/typedi/README.md

 coffeeMaker.make();
 ```

-If you want to use constructor injection:
+You can also use a constructor injection:

 ```typescript
 import {Container, Service} from "typedi";